CharliePoole/statiq-site/input/technical/nunit-2.4-assert-syntax-the-latest-developments.md

 Published: 12 Mar 2007
 Tags: [NUnit,TDD,It's the Tests]
 ---
 NUnit 2.4 RC2 is out now, correcting a naming conflict with several mock object frameworks that was present in RC1.
-You can download it <a href="http://nunit.org/?p=download">here</a>.
-For a full list of the extensive new features in NUnit 2.4, check out the <a href="http://nunit.org/?p=releaseNotes&r=2.4">release notes</a>.
+You can download it at [NUnit.org](http://nunit.org/).
+For a full list of the extensive new features in NUnit 2.4, check out the [Release Notes](https://docs.nunit.org/2.4/releaseNotes.html).

 One of those new features is the new **constraint-based** design for assertions, supported by a new syntax.
 That syntax, in fact, was the cause of the aforementioned naming conflict, which is now resolved.
 As a result, RC2 makes more changes than would normally be seen in a release candidate.